badger751/Ocean_model/README.md

 # Ocean_model
-A threshold based personality assessment application written in python using the flask module To run the application on your PC
+A threshold based personality assessment application written in python using the flask module to run the application on your PC